trustcruit/print-test/readme.md

-# Trustcruit live
+# Trustcruit Print Test

-## A system status place for Trustcruit
+Nothing more than a stress test for Sejda or other HTML to PDF converters